katrinleinweber/set-on-fire/_chapters_en/hosting.md

 -   "Rules regarding intellectual property and storage of sensitive data apply no matter where code and data are hosted."
 ---

--   What are the permanent access points for your project?
-    -   Software under development
-    -   Stable releases/versions
-    -   Documentation
-    -   Supporting data
 -   Hosting considerations
-    -   Privacy (what level, if any, of restricted access do you need?)
+    -   Privacy: what level, if any, of restricted access do you need?
-    -   Ownership, branding
-    -   Reliability
-    -   Management burden
+    -   Ownership and branding: are `something.github.io` or `yourname.wordpress.com` good enough, or do you need an institutional domain or a personal one?
+    -   Reliability: how important are continuous availability and control over when downtime occurs
+        -   It's really annoying when someone you've never met takes your site down for maintenance just as you're about to do a demo...
+    -   Management burden: unfortunately, increasing any of the above requires time and money
--   Option 1: lab, department, or university provides server, manages accounts and backups, etc.
+-   Option 1: lab, department, university, or company provides server, manages accounts and backups, etc.
     -   Pro: clarifies who owns what
         -   Particularly important if any of the material is sensitive (i.e., relates to experiments involving human subjects or may be used in a patent application)